Laura Crompton, BA MA

 My research centers around the ethical concerns and social implications that arise through human-AI interaction.

-Based on this, I then turn to the question of responsibility, and argue that there is a problem of decision points in constructs of human-AI interaction.
+The main claim I aim to make, is that unintended AI influence renders the way we usually characterise human-AI interaction as fundamentally flawed.
+And this has important implications on how we usually ascribe responsibility in human-AI interaction.
+To give these claims the needed theoretical grounds, I introduce the notion of decision points.
 While human-AI interaction is supposed to be characterised by a human decision point, unintended AI influence results in a human-AI decision point.
-This has important implications for the ascription of responsibility.
 In not being able to determine a human decision point, we cannot hold the acting human agent responsible for the respective action.
 The introduction of an Extended Agency Theory is to help address this challenge.

 Supervisors: Hans Bernhard Schmid, Mark Coeckelbergh